revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/fixed-order.md

 </TabItem>
 </Tabs>

-After we create the components, we also need to specify where they are in the sequence.
-In this fixed order example, we will just list them as they appear in the sequence.
+Now that we have a function to create the components, we'll create a function that generates our [Sequence](../../study-sequences).
+In this example, we are doing a fixed order sequence so we only need to generate a sequence object whose `components` key is the list of the trial names.

 <Tabs>
 <TabItem value="python" label="Python">